molgenis/hadoop-pipeline/README.md

 	* `<bwa_reference_file_prefix>.fasta.sa`
 	* `<bwa_reference_file_prefix>.dict`

 * A `.bed` file containing the grouping regions for the SAM records after BWA alignment.
 If a record fits into multiple groups, an individual record will be added to all the groups it has a (partial) overlap in.
+For more information about the bed-format, see [this](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) page.

+	* IMPORTANT: The bed file shoulde be UTF-8 compliant!

 ### Preparing the halvade upload tool
 1. Create a local clone of [https://github.com/ddcap/halvade.git](https://github.com/ddcap/halvade.git).